FVITech/Techlaunch.io/README.md

 ## How to run this site locally

-1. You need to have NodeJS, node-sass Webpack 2, PHP, and Apache installed.
+1. You need to have NodeJS, Yarn (faster and more secure than npm), PHP, and Apache installed.
 2. Clone the repo `git clone https://github.com/FVITech/Techlaunch.io`
-3. open up your terminal
+3. Open up your terminal
-4. CD into the repo
+4. `cd` into the repo
-5. Run `npm i` to install the dependencies
+5. Run `yarn` to install the dependencies
-6. Run `npm start` to start the webpack dev server
-7. Open another terminal tab and run `npm run watch-css` to get SASS running.
+6. Run `yarn start` to watch `.js` and `.scss` files for changes.
+While webpack will automatically update the page when a `.js`, file is changed, changing a `.scss` or a `.php` file will require a manual page refresh to view changes.

 ## Creating A New Page